Have you ever experienced chronic pain?

 In short our bodies are an amazing holistic system whereby the psychological and physiological cannot be separated within the individual.
 Meaning, in order to attain a holistic sense of wellbeing we must look at cultivating activities that integrate body, mind, and soul.

-This month Celia is offering a retreat that specifically deals with the impacts of head, neck, and shoulder pain.
-Joined by Samantha Lindsay-German, this weekend offers a multitude of body, mind, and spiritual therapies.
-Postures, poses, breathing, and relaxation techniques for upper body pain and misalignment will focus on an awareness of the body – Research has shown that “these movements are ‘intricate’ and highlight the body – mind nature of yoga that emphasizes awareness, concentration, and bidirectional communication between the mental, nervous, skeletal, and muscular system” (source).
+Throughout the year Celia offers retreats that deal with the impacts chronic pain.
+Often joined by Samantha Lindsay-German, retreats offer a multitude of body, mind, and spiritual therapies.
+Postures, poses, breathing, and relaxation techniques for upper body pain and misalignment will focus on an awareness of the body – Research has shown that “these movements are ‘intricate’ and highlight the body - mind nature of yoga that emphasizes awareness, concentration, and bidirectional communication between the mental, nervous, skeletal, and muscular system” (source).

 Further, just for a little taste of what to expect, view the below YouTube Yoga Session from Celia!